influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 The interface can be found [here](https://github.com/influxdb/kapacitor/blob/master/pipeline/node.go) as well as a complete implementation via the `pipeline.node` type.
 Since the implementation of the `Node` is done for us we just need to use it.
-First we need a name, `HouseDBOutNode` follows the convention.
+First we need a name. `HouseDBOutNode` follows the naming convention.
 Let's define a Go `struct` that will implement the interface via composition.
-Create a file called `housedb_out.go` in the `pipeline` directory with the contents below.
+Create a file in the `pipeline` directory called `housedb_out.go` with the following contents:

 ```go
 package pipeline